 - the plans for the child by these individuals or by the agency seeking custody;

 - the stability of the home or proposed placement;

 - the acts or omissions of the parent which may indicate that the existing parent-child relationship is not a proper one; and

 - any excuse for the acts or omissions of the parent.

-While this case involved a decision on terminating a parent’s rights, these factors are applied in determining the best interest of a child in a number of different contexts in family law.
+While this case involved a court deciding whether to terminate a parent’s rights, these factors are applied in determining the best interest of a child in a number of different contexts in family law.